Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 | 170 | 1.75 | Labour (manual carry) |

-Pipes can be stockpiled for temporary storage in a flat, debris-free area away from construction traffic.
+Pipes may be stockpiled for temporary storage in a flat, debris-free area away from construction traffic.
 Begin the stockpile with secured timbers spaced at third-point intervals across the width.
-For pipes with on-line couplers, alternate the direction of pipe lengths so couplers are not confronted with each other — up to three pipes can be placed before alternating direction.
-Subsequent layers should follow the same pattern, with fewer pipes per layer, giving the stockpile a truncated pyramidal shape.
+For pipes with on-line couplers, alternate the orientation of pipe lengths so couplers do not confront each other — up to three pipes can be placed before alternating direction.
+Subsequent layers shall follow the same pattern, with fewer pipes per layer, giving the stockpile a truncated-pyramid profile.

-The trench width should be no wider than what is required to safely place, compact and construct the 'Backfill Envelope' on the lower, upper and either side of the Alcorr piping system.
+Trench width shall be no greater than is required to safely place, compact and construct the 'Backfill Envelope' on the lower, upper and either side of the Alcorr piping system.
 Trench width depends on the backfill material, compaction method and pipe diameter.
-International guidelines establish trench widths as the greater of: outside diameter plus 0.4 m, or 1.25 times the outside diameter plus 0.3 m.
+International guidelines establish trench width as the greater of: outside diameter plus 0.4 m, or 1.25 times the outside diameter plus 0.3 m.

-In most installations, overly wide trenches are not only costly to excavate and refill — they can detract from the structural integrity of the PE Pipe / 'Backfill Envelope' / 'Native' Soil system.
+Overly wide trenches are not only costly to excavate and refill — they can also detract from the structural integrity of the PE-pipe / 'Backfill Envelope' / native-soil composite system.
 Undisturbed native soils contribute significantly to structural integrity when trenches are kept relatively narrow.

 | Pipe Internal Dia (mm) | Trench Width (m) |